tektechnologies/Instructor-Prep/201/class-04.md

+### Take Break 10 Minute
+# Third Hour

+# JS functions
+   - What are they?
+   - Anatomy of a function
+   - Parameters, arguments
+   - Calls/invoke
+   - Anonymous functions
+   - Scope

 # Start Function Demo
 # two more things to do today.
 brief look at **functions**. and how to do that within lab.